Louise H. Kellogg

+Early life and education

+Kellogg was born on November 18, 1959 in Connecticut and grew up in Silver Spring, Maryland.
+Her father, R. Bruce Kellogg, taught mathematics at the University of Maryland.
+Kellogg received her B.S. in Engineering Physics and B.A. in Philosophy from Cornell University in 1982.
+She followed with her Masters in Engineering and Engineering Physics in 1985 and her PhD in Geological Sciences in 1988, both from Cornell University.

 Career

-Kellogg received her B.S. in Engineering Physics and B.A. in Philosophy from Cornell University in 1982.
-She followed with her Masters in Engineering and Engineering Physics in 1985 and her PhD in Geological Sciences in 1988 both from Cornell University.

 After receiving her Ph.D, she was named the Myron C. Bantrell Research Fellow in Geochemistry and Geophysics at the California Institute of Technology.
-She taught geology as an assistant and then associate professor at the University of California Davis from 1990 to 1998.
-From 1998, she was a professor in Earth and Planetary Sciences at UC Davis and served as the Department's Chair from 2000 to 2008.
+She taught geology as an assistant and then associate professor at UC Davis from 1990 to 1998.
+In 1998, she was promoted to professor at UC Davis, and she served as the Department's Chair from 2000 to 2008.
 She also headed the Keck Center for Active Visualization in Earth Sciences (KeckCAVES), which provides expertise on scientific visualization of complex data and models.
 Kellogg was on the Executive Committee of the Deep Carbon Observatory and a member of its Synthesis Group 2019.

 Research initiatives

 Kellogg's main research initiatives focused on understanding the flow in the Earth's mantle that drives plate tectonics, and observing and interpreting deformation in the Earth's crust.
-At U.C.
-Davis Kellogg used numerical methods to model aspects of mantle convection.
+At UC Davis Kellogg used numerical methods to model aspects of mantle convection.
 Kellogg also studied Earthquake Physics and Crustal deformation in order to assess seismic hazard of faults.
 She also worked on the visualization of geosciences data in an immersive environment.